 Thriving kids, vibrant community

-One day all of Tulsa’s children living in poverty will have equitable access to the opportunities and resources they need and deserve.
+One day all of Tulsa’s children living in poverty will have access to the opportunities and resources they need and deserve.

 BEST